dehaenw/XGBlogS/README.md

 Numbers of this model: `r2 0.93, RMSE: 0.57` (using the provided splits)

-So this regressor is performs about the same as the published method.
+So this regressor's performance is about the same as the published method.
 A previous version of this model used ECFP fingerprints which has r2 of about 0.86

 ## requirements
 sklearn pandas rdkit>2023.03 (needed for Descriptors.CalcMolDescriptors()) and xgboost